zkonduit/hunter-npc/README.md

 ### Lifecycle of a proof

 1. call `ezkl.gen_witness` when the state on chain updates (eg. the player moves and now you need to update the hunter) to create a new `proposed_output`.
 2. call `ezkl.prove` to generate a new proof for that data.
-3. call some (not inplemented here) wrapper contract with an `updateState(proof, proposed_move (1 of 4))` method which governs new moves for the NPC on-chain.
+3. call some (not inplemented here) wrapper contract with an `updateState(proof, proposed_move)` method which governs new moves for the NPC on-chain.
-4. this function will make a subcall to to ezkl verifier's `verifyProof` method where `calldata proof` is just the proof it has received and `instances` is the concatenation of current_state and proposed_move into a flat array.
-So `instances = [player_x, player_y, hunter_x, hunter_y, proposed_move]`.
+4. this function will make a subcall to the ezkl verifier's `verifyProof` method where `calldata proof` is the proof it has received and `instances` is the concatenation of current_state and proposed_move into a flat array (`instances = [player_x, player_y, hunter_x, hunter_y, proposed_move]`).
+The verifier will return a boolean value indicating whether the proof is valid or not.

 This lifecycle can easily be automated with a bot that listens to the chain and updates the hunter NPC state accordingly.
-We can do this using the `web3` library in python, the ezkl `lilith` cluster, or directly in the player's browser using the ezkl js bindings (i.e the player when they move have to also computer a proof for the hunter to move, ergo they sort of run their own enemy in their browser).
+We can do this using the `web3` library in python, the ezkl `lilith` cluster, or directly in the player's browser using the [ezkl JS bindings](https://registry.npmjs.org/@ezkljs%2fengine) (i.e the player when they move have to also compute a proof for the hunter's move -- they sort of run their own enemy as well).